 Picking the brains of music maven slash local legend, Mark Page, our latest Q&A talks all things Dutch Dash (we know what you’re thinking, but this one’s PG-rated).

-After hopping onboard with Mark for P&O’s ‘Made in Hull’ back in Feb, for the second year running, we dug deep to find out how the event came about, plus Mark’s highlights from the weekend.
+After hopping onboard with Mark for P&O’s ‘Made in Hull’ back in Feb, we dug deep to find out how the event came about, plus Mark’s highlights from the weekend.

 Q. Where did the idea for Made in Hull come from?

 A. The ‘Made In Hull’ Cruise was started by P&O Ferries, with the assistance of Hull based sound and light company, Africa Studios, back in 2017.

 In 2018, they both approached The Sesh about the potential of us getting involved, with initially just myself hosting a programmed cruise.

 In 2019, P&O Ferries’ Marketing Manager, Tim Hennah, asked if we could assist with the actual programming of the line up, due to our experience of working with regional talent and off the back of the success of Humber Street Sesh festival.
 We jumped at the chance and tried to programme a diverse line up, representing the very best of emerging talent from the region.
 The rest is history as they say, though we are very keen to expand the concept and make connections with our creative Dutch friends from across the pond.